rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 Her slow pace turned into a feet dragging motion.
 Her heart was sinking with guilt.

 She pushed herself to walk, the motion allowed her to, somewhat, focus on the path as opposed to the horrible things she said.
-As she turned left or right, she battled with the idea of continue by herself, granting some space to breathe and leave the frustration behind, or go back and hug Amir as she asked for forgiveness.
+As she turned left or right, she battled with the idea of continuing by herself, granting some space to breathe and leave the frustration behind, or go back and hug Amir as she asked for forgiveness.

 She felt like the second option was better, she ran back in an attempt to find Sam and Amir.
 It wasn't successful as she found herself alone in a completely new corridor.